Wrong turns, low fuel, engine breakdowns, flat tires ~ any and all of these road situations can make for a bad day on a road trip anywhere.

 - fresh fruit, especially berries, apples, pears and bananas

-- dried fruit versions of these same kinds of fruit
+- dried fruit versions of these same kinds of fruit, like these baked crunchy banana chips by Bare, my current fave snack.

 Fruit snacks like these provide essential vitamins and minerals, including potassium.
 And, as sources of sugar, all are low-glycemic and rich in nutrition.
 That means you can enjoy the sweetness without the fatigue-crash that can follow after eating more sugary fruit and fruit snacks, like dried dates or mangoes.